ionos-cloud/faq-documentation/general-information/frequently-asked-questions/general-inquiries.md

 ### Can I get help in setting up my Virtual Data Center?

-We have extensive [<mark style="color:blue;">IONOS Cloud Documentation</mark>](https://docs.ionos.com/cloud/) and offer many informative webinars.
+We have extensive [<mark style="color:blue;">IONOS Cloud Documentation</mark>](https://docs.ionos.com/cloud/) and offer many informative [<mark style="color:blue;">webinars</mark>](https://cloud.ionos.com/webinars).
 You can also customize your own infrastructure according to your needs.
 If you need IT service provider support, we would be happy to introduce you to a partner.

 ### Does IONOS Cloud offer specific certifications?